×

 All of these faithful believers gained approval, but they have not yet gained the promise.

-Paul explains why they have not yet received their inheritance.
-The believers of the Old Testament will not be made perfect without the believers under the New Covenant.
-The phrase “be made perfect” is the Greek word “teleo” which means to be made perfect or complete.
-The idea is to finish what was started.
+The Pauline Author explains why they have not yet received their inheritance.
+The believers of the Old Testament will not be made perfect without the believers under the New Covenant: God had provided something better for us, so that apart from us they would not be made perfect (v 40).
+The phrase be made perfect is the Greek word “teleo” which means to be made perfect or complete.
+The idea is to finish what was started (Hebrews 2:9-10).
 The faithful believers from the past have not yet been made perfect.

 39 And all these, having gained approval through their faith, did not receive what was promised, 40 because God had provided something better for us, so that apart from us they would not be made perfect.